Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Tegucigalpa, Honduras.

 Electronic Cases: You must upload the documents that were requested during the interview following the instructions of the Consular Electronic Application Center (CEAC).

 Rescheduling or cancelling your interview

-If you are unable to attend your appointment, please email email@example.com.
-To reschedule your appointment, you must do so through the Call Center.
+If you are unable to attend your appointment and need to reschedule, you must do so through the Call Center.
 There may be a significant wait time before the next available appointment, so please attempt to attend the date assigned.

 Please note: You need to register your original appointment online before you can reschedule it.
 Log into your profile, select an available date on the calendar and reschedule your appointment.